hubbajonte/Lumina/README.md

 Create a page:
 --------------
 1. Write the title of the page in __Title__.
 2. In __Key__ write your key.
 This is not yet implemented though.
+You can write your title here to with small letters.
 3. In __Content__ write the content of the page.
 4. In __Type__ write __Page__ as this will allow you to create the content as a page.
-5. In __bold_Filter write the filter method that you want to use on this page.
+5. In __Filter__ write the filter method that you want to use on this page.

 The currently available filters are: